 Shore Medical Center was initially awarded the Joint Commission Gold Seal of Approval as an Advanced Primary Stroke Center in 2005, and continues to hold this prestigious Certification recognizing Shore Medical Center’s strict adherence to national standards and guidelines that help diagnose and treat stroke patients faster and with better outcomes.
 The staff of the Neuroscience Center at Shore Medical Center is setting new standards of stroke care excellence.

 In 2010 Shore was officially designated as a Primary Stroke Center by the New Jersey State Department of Health and Senior Services, and continues to hold this designation.

-As the region's first nationally recognized Primary Stroke Center, Shore follows protocols published by the American Stroke Association/American Heart Association and uses Joint Commission standard treatment orders and clinical pathways.
+As a nationally recognized Primary Stroke Center, Shore follows protocols published by the American Stroke Association/American Heart Association and uses Joint Commission standard treatment orders and clinical pathways.
 Shore's Neurosciences Center has endorsed these order sets and pathways as the standards of care for our acute stroke patients.

 If a stroke is suspected, act F.A.S.T and call 911 immediately.